Saxony: Here and now

 A wide hallway with a blue carpet, lined with tables and chairs on one side.
 Banners for Mädler Art Forum and Auerbachs Keller are visible, along with large windows letting in natural light from above.

-Our last stop is just a short tram outside the city to Völkerschlachtdenkma, the Monument to the Battle of the Nations.
-It causes us to ooh and ahh.
-Its such a strange sight, this massive structure rising from the ground 100 meters into the air like an Egyptian or Incan Pyramid, while its image is cast in the long reflecting pool out front.
+Our last stop is just a short tram ride outside the city to Völkerschlachtdenkma, the Monument to the Battle of the Nations.
+Walking up, we find ourselves oohing and ahhing.
+Its such a strange sight, this massive structure rising from the ground ike an Egyptian or Incan Pyramid.

 A large monument reflected in a calm pond, surrounded by people walking on a path, with green trees and a cloudy sky in the background.